f00d4tehg0dz/adrian-chrysanthou-ai-technology-resume/README.md

 # Adrian Chrysanthou - AI & Technology Resume

-Hello, and thank you for taking the time to read through my recent work in AI, the Web, Discord Bots, and much more!
+Hello, and thank you for reading through my recent work in AI, the Web, Discord Bots, and much more!

 You can view a copy of my resume [HERE](https://www.adrianchrysanthou.com/adrian_chrysanthou_resume-2024.pdf)